ojcole/re-pairing-brackets/README.md

 bazel test //...:all --copt=-Ofast --copt=-std=c++2a
 ```

 This command will run all of the tests found in the source.
 The general structure of the tests is to sit alongside the source file they are testing with a `_test` suffix.
 For example, to test the `generate_all.h` interface, the test file `generate_all_test.cc` contains the correctness checks.
+While running these tests, depending on your system performance, there is a chance a test will timeout.
+In such cases, test can be rerun with the `--test_timeout=[num]` flag where `[num]` specifies the number of seconds the test should run for.

 ## Examples